 A key component of the business is mineral purchasing.
-The Company continues to enact initiatives to improve the efficiency and effectiveness of the mineral purchasing team including incentive programs, minigames, and targets for quantity, grade, and price with a gold grade target of 25 grams per tonne ("gpt").
-To accomplish a relatively steady mill feed for the Chala Plant the Company has entered into various multidelivery letters of agreement ("LOA").
-The Company's target is to have approximately 1,500 tonnes per month under LOA's, or 50% of the total expected 3,000 tonnes per month to supply the expanded operating capacity.
+The Company has enacted initiatives to improve the efficiency and effectiveness of the mineral purchasing team including incentive programs, mini-games, and targets for quantity, grade, and price with a gold grade target of 25 grams per tonne ("gpt").
+To accomplish a relatively steady mill feed for the Chala Plant the Company has entered into various multi-delivery letters of agreement ("LOA").
+The Company's target is to have approximately 1,500 tonnes per month under LOA's or strategic partnerships, which would be 50% of the total expected 3,000 tonnes per month plant capacity.
 The balance of the mill feed is expected to come from ongoing spot purchases in the market.